 Alvaro Lopez Ortega / 2026-04-10 Briefing

-US Treasury Secretary Scott Bessent and Federal Reserve Chair Jerome Powell met with major bank executives to warn of cybersecurity risks posed by Anthropic’s new Claude Mythos AI model.
-The officials highlighted the model’s potential to exploit software vulnerabilities, threatening national security and financial stability, and urged financial institutions to strengthen their defenses.
+US Treasury Secretary Scott Bessent and Federal Reserve Chair Jerome Powell met with major bank executives to warn of cybersecurity risks posed by Anthropic’s new Mythos AI model.
+In response to the model’s potential to exploit software vulnerabilities, several Wall Street banks have begun internal testing to strengthen their defensive capabilities.

 maki - the efficient coder (AI agent)